 - The Church Knights in The Elenium and The Tamuli frequently suggest "constructive Elenishism".
 This tends to involve swords, axes, crossbows, and so forth.

 - In the third book in the The Hitchhikers Guide To The Galaxy series, Life The Universe And Everything, the Krikkit people, up until recently living on a planet entirely separated from the universe through a thick layer of Space Clouds, send a small ship to discover where a recently-crashed spaceship comes from.
 When they break through the barrier and gaze out at the wonders of the infinite universe, they immediately matter-of-factly decide they have to destroy it all.
 Thus did the devastating Krikkit Wars begin, causing the destruction of much of the universe (and birthing on a mostly harmless Insignificant Little Blue Planet inhabited by among the stupidest species in the universe a game most civilized species find incredibly offensive.

 "It'll have to go," the men of Krikkit said as they headed back for home.

-30 Rock: After Frank offers Jenna the "psychopath test" above, she not only gets the answer right, but takes it as a piece of advice — and poisons Kenneth.
+- Thirty Rock: After Pete mentions that Jenna's dilemma reminds of the "psychopath test" above, she not only immediately gets the answer "right", but takes it as a piece of advice — and poisons Kenneth.
 She does meet the guy, but dumps him after finding out he's got a kid.

 Cameron: But he's the only one I want to kill.